angma7/logstash-plugin-input-elasticsearch-aggs/README.md

 This plugin is developed based on  "Logstasn-input-elasticsearh".

 Complied binary is "logstash-input-elasticsearch-1.0.2.gem".
-Currently I didn't change plugin name.
+So far I can't change plugin name.
 Because this  is implemented as a interanl project.